 More than three-quarters of dissolved organic matter in the ocean is found at depths greater than 1000 m.
 This dissolved organic matter can serve as a carbon and energy source for marine microorganisms.
 Conversely, the marine microorganisms may release dissolved organic matter.
 The interplay between these two processes is complex.
 We work in a variety of marine ecosystems to consider the impact of chemical and biological processes on organic matter in the marine environment.

-We are currently a part of the BIOS-SCOPE project and you can check our new website here: http://scope.bios.edu/ This collaborative project involves scientists from the Bermuda Institute of Ocean Sciences (BIOS), University of California - Santa Barbara, Oregon State University, Woods Hole Oceanographic Institution, and the University of Exeter in England.
+The majority of our field research is conducted as part of the BIOS-SCOPE project.
+This collaborative project involves scientists from the Bermuda Institute of Ocean Sciences (BIOS), University of California - Santa Barbara, Oregon State University, Woods Hole Oceanographic Institution, GEOMAR Helmholtz Centre for Ocean Research Kiel, Technical University Berlin, the University of Miami, and the University of Exeter in England.
 Collaboratively, we seek to understand what chemical compounds microbial communities produce, transform and leave behind, including through community interactions with viruses and zooplankton.
-The field component of this reseach takes place off Bermuda, while our laboratory analyses will be done at the WHOI FT-MS facility.
+The field component of this research takes place off Bermuda, while our laboratory analyses will be done at the WHOI FT-MS facility.

 In addition, through projects led by Amy Apprill at WHOI, we have contributed to understanding of metabolites in coral reef environments.